Aftermath of the Winter War: In Russian historiography

-Finnish literature
+In Finnish historiography

-During the age of Finlandization, the Finnish president Urho Kekkonen gave a speech in April 1973 in which he stated that Winter War was unnecessary.
-This view was received positively in the Kremlin and among the Finnish leftists.
+During the period of Finlandization, the Finnish president Urho Kekkonen gave a speech in April 1973 in which he stated that Winter War was unnecessary.
+The comments were received positively in the Kremlin and among the Finnish leftists.
 Similar opinions were presented by the Swedish prime minister Tage Erlander and Finnish novelist Väinö Linna.
-Kekkonen's views were objected to as the Winter War was traditionally beyond criticism in Finnish society.
-However the Continuation War could be criticized openly in the 1970s.
+The comments of President Kekkonen were objected to by the majority of Finns, however, as most had supported the Winter War and criticizing it was not looked upon favourably.
+However, the Continuation War could be openly criticized by the 1970s.

-The 50th anniversary of the Winter War started a new era in 1989.
-At the same year the film Talvisota (Winter War) was released which was the most expensive Finnish movie at the time.
-At the beginning of the 1990s the atmosphere changed.
-The Soviet Union collapsed and Moscow Archives opened revealing new information about the Winter War.
-The Finns openly showed their respect for the Finnish soldiers of three wars in 1939–1944; the situation would have been impossible in the 1970s.
-In the 2004 television programme Suuret suomalaiset (Great Finns) the Finns voted three World War II persons in the top four: Carl Gustaf Emil Mannerheim (1st), Risto Ryti (2nd), and Adolf Ehrnrooth (4th).
+The 50th anniversary of the Winter War in 1989 marked a new era in Finland.
+In the same year the film Talvisota (Winter War) was released, which was the most expensive Finnish film made at the time.
+In the early 1990s the general atmosphere in Finland regarding the Winter War changed drastically, as the Soviet Union collapsed and Moscow Archives were opened, which brought new information about the war to light.
+Finns were able to openly show their respect for the Finnish soldiers of the three wars of 1939–1944, which would have been impossible in the 1970s.
+In the 2004 television programme Suuret suomalaiset (Great Finns) three Finnish people that had been involved in World War II were voted into the top four of the most significant Finns in history: Field Marshal Carl Gustaf Emil Mannerheim (1st place), President Risto Ryti (2nd place), and General Adolf Ehrnrooth (4th place).